someonesdad1/hobbyutil/project_list.rst

 |   Contains a python script that will help you lay out holes that are equally-spaced around a circle.
 | `shop/HoseFitting.pdf <shop/HoseFitting.pdf>`_ (283)
 |   Here's an effective way to secure a hose to a hose fitting.
 It's better than anything I've found in a store.
+| `shop/hsm.zip <shop/hsm.zip>`_ (170)
+|   This python script searches metalworking titles for regular expressions.
+Contains the indexes from Village Press and Joe Landau's index from 2000.
 | `shop/LittleVise.pdf <shop/LittleVise.pdf>`_ (250)
 |   Describes a small vise made from 1 inch square bar stock.
 It slips into a pocket and is handy for small tasks around the shop and home.
 | `shop/mass.zip <shop/mass.zip>`_ (947)